 As the managing attorney for TD Annie oversaw all impact litigation the organization did in advocating for the decriminalization of poverty on behalf of our homeless citizens.
 Annie served as of-counsel for class action lawsuits as well as co-counsel for an Amicus Curiae Brief, filed with the ACLU of San Diego and Imperial Counties, in the San Diego Criminal Appeals Court.
 Annie’s work centered around challenging the constitutionality of ordinances that criminalize the poor, perpetuate cycles of poverty and serve to discriminate against “undesirables” through broad and vague statutes.

-Most recently, Annie was the supervising attorney for Al Otro Lado’s (AOL), a bi-national organization that provides cutting-edge legal services to the most vulnerable immigrant populations, Otay Mesa Detention Center Release Project.
+Annie has also served as the supervising attorney for Al Otro Lado’s (AOL), a bi-national organization that provides cutting-edge legal services to the most vulnerable immigrant populations, Otay Mesa Detention Center Release Project.
 There, she zealously protected human rights for migrants in private prisons.
 Under her direction, the Release Project crafted methods to free the people and preserve due process.
 The Project used the principles of participatory defense to combat frivolous criminal and gang allegations used against immigrants and has collaborated with public health professionals to incorporate medical advocacy with legal arguments.
 Her work lead to litigation which provided relief for medically vulnerable migrants during the 2020 COVID-19 pandemic, under Fraihat v.
 ICE.
 Annie’s efforts with the Release Project have been recognized by the UNHCR as best practices in helping advocate for immigrant detainees.

 Annie’s work has been featured in VICE News, The Guardian, and NBC News.
 Her expertise has also been requested at conferences such as the National Legal Aid and Defender Association and Yale Rebellious Lawyering.